 “No,” I said.
 “I mean I don’t know.”

 He drove on.
 Both of us quiet.
 Everything had been said.
-There was nothing else to say.
 Back at the house, I did the socially acceptable thing and spent time with all those who came by to express their condolences.
 Then I slipped off and climbed up into the tree house.
 The tree house I had spent so many good days in.

 In the dark, I sat listening to the night.
 The crickets were chirping, filling the summer night with their music.
 I wanted to cry, to weep, but the tears just were not coming.
 Softly I prayed to the night, “Dad, I love you.
 And I miss you.
 My God, if you only knew how much I miss you.
 There isn’t a day that passes when I don’t think of you.
 I became an engineer because you were an engineer.
 I married and became a father because of you.
 Oh, I love Mel but I would never have had the courage to take on a wife and kids had it not been for you.
 Now, you go and do this.
 Why couldn’t you just share with me all the crap you went through.
 Maybe I could have helped.”

-For two years after that night, I was in a fog.
+For the next two years, I was in a fog.
 I flew back to Mel and the kids.
 Went back to work on the project I was on.
 For a year I was a zombie.
 Mel, the kids, they knew something was wrong.
 One night I was watching the news, or maybe it was some documentary.
 It was a war zone.
 Later Mel and the boys were off to bed.
 I sat alone in the dark in the living room.

 The fog cleared.
 It all came to me in an instant.
 I knew what I had to do.